canarytrace/documentation/docs/glossary/webperf.md

 Dependencies for `domComplete` include all of the page's dependent resources (styles, scripts, images, etc.), as well as network latency and server speed.
 If these resources are slow to load or process, or if the server is slow to respond, it can slow down the `domComplete` time.

+**Recommendation**

+- max 600ms.
+- Always be faster than your competition.

 ### domContentLoadedEventEnd

 This metric is another important metric that focuses on the loading of a web page's content.
 It represents the time when the DOM processing is complete and all events related to the downloading of the page's content, such as loading CSS, JavaScript, and images, are triggered.
 This metric indicates when the page is ready for interaction with the actual content.

+The `DOMContentLoaded` event fires when the HTML document has been completely parsed, and all deferred scripts (`<script defer src="…">` and `<script type="module">`) have downloaded and executed.
+It doesn't wait for other things like images, subframes, and async scripts to finish loading.

+DOMContentLoaded does not wait for stylesheets to load, however deferred scripts do wait for stylesheets, and the DOMContentLoaded event is queued after deferred scripts.
+Also, scripts which aren't deferred or async (e.g. `<script>`) will wait for already-parsed stylesheets to load.

 The processes and steps involved in `domContentLoadedEventEnd` include: